Distil ← Back to home

 Berberine is in the Distil supplement database, evidence Grade A. The page below lists every medication we have explicitly assessed it against.

-Below are the 3 documented pairs we have explicitly assessed for Berberine: 3 amber.
-The pairs cluster around 2 mechanisms: Additive lipid lowering and Additive glucose lowering.
+Below are the 17 documented pairs we have explicitly assessed for Berberine: 4 red and 13 amber.
+The pairs cluster around 5 mechanisms: CYP3A4 inhibition, Additive blood-pressure lowering, Additive lipid lowering, Additive glucose lowering, and P-glycoprotein interaction.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not listed here is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by medication, and the missing-item form at the bottom of the page routes any uncatalogued medication into our next curation pass.

 Documented interactions